spree/spree/guides/content/integration/terminology.md

 ### Service Requests

 A Service Request refers to the act of sending an `HTTP POST` to an Endpoint.
-Service Requests are automatically issued to the appropriate Endpoints automatically based on user-defined Mappings.
-Behind the scenes a service request looks something like this example taken from the [Creating Endpoints Tutorial](creating_endpoints_tutorial):
+Service Requests are automatically issued to the appropriate Endpoints based on user-defined Mappings.
+Behind the scenes, a Service Request looks something like this example, taken from the [Creating Endpoints Tutorial](creating_endpoints_tutorial):

 ```bash
 POST /query_price HTTP/1.1